afni/afni/doc/afni_sphinx/programs/timing_tool.py_sphx.rst

              timing_tool.py -timing stimes.txt -show_duration_stats

-       Example 18.
+       Example 18a.
 Convert FSL formatted timing files to AFNI timing format.

           A set of FSL timing files (for a single class), one file per run, can be read using -fsl_timing_files (rather than -timing, say).
-At that point,
+At that point, it internally becomes like a normal timing element.

           If the files have varying durations, the result will be in AFNI duration modulation format.
 If the files have amplitudes that are not constant 0 or constant 1, the result will have amplitude modulators.

              timing_tool.py -fsl_timing_files fsl_r1.txt fsl_r2.txt fsl_r3.txt \
                             -write_timing combined.txt

-          And possibly force to married format, via -write_as_married.
+       Example 18b.
+Force to married format, via -write_as_married.

              timing_tool.py -fsl_timing_files fsl_r1.txt fsl_r2.txt fsl_r3.txt \
                             -write_timing combined.txt -write_as_married

+       Example 18c.
+Apply one FSL run as run 3 of a 4-run timing file.

+             timing_tool.py -fsl_timing_files fsl_r1.txt \
+                            -select_runs 0 0 1 0 -write_timing NEW.txt

+       Example 18d.
+Apply two FSL runs as run 3 and 4 of a 5-run timing file.

+          The original runs can be duplicated, put into a new order or omitted.
+          Also, truncate the event times to 1 place after the decimal (-nplaces), and similarly truncate the married terms (durations and/or amplitudes) to 1 place after the decimal (-mplaces).

+             timing_tool.py -fsl_timing_files fsl_r1.txt fsl_r2.txt \
+                            -nplaces 1 -mplaces 1 -write_as_married \
+                            -select_runs 0 0 1 2 0 -write_timing NEW.txt

        Example 19a.
 Convert TSV formatted timing files to AFNI timing format.

           A tab separated value file contains events for all classes for a single run.
+Such files might exist in a BIDS dataset.
 Convert a single run to multiple AFNI timing files (or convert multiple runs).

              timing_tool.py -multi_timing_3col_tsv sing_weather.run*.tsv \
                             -write_multi_timing AFNI_timing.weather